My Thoughts On Every NCAA Football Game For the Playstation 2

 Keeping with the trend of EA going the opposite direction, 06 is more offensive oriented and the players seem to move faster compared to 2005.

 My longevity with these games stems from having enough schematic freedom to be able to run any type of offense I want.
 06 was the first to truly let me do that.
+In the end, most gamers want to score points and 06-11 stuck with that trend.
+Thankfully, you can field top-10 defenses in this game as well.

 Perhaps the biggest addition to 06 is Impact Players.
 Each team has three impact players that when used correctly, can really make some big plays for you.
+Like I mentioned before, new features tend to get overdone and impact players can feel the same.
+Some games you will see impact players look like hall-of-famers, break six tackles in one play and other crazy situations.

 However, both you and the CPU can do an equally good job of emphasizing these players so I think it’s a wash.
+Besides, having impact players lets me gameplan around these players adding more strategy to the game.
+I like having the option of having a bell-cow offense to maximize an impact player’s talent.

-Yes, some run concepts don’t work well (every game has them) like certain counters, HB draw from shotgun sets, zone blocking plays, and toss but what does work is simply great.
+The running game feels as strong as ever up to this point.
+Yes, some run concepts don’t work well (every game has them) like certain counters, HB draw from Shotgun sets, zone blocking plays, and tosses, but what does work is simply great.
+Slam, Dive, and all the various option concepts are a blast to use.

 The passing game is the best it has ever been too.
 I can attack any coverage, and there are plenty of routes that work well against man and zone coverage.

 EA finally fixed the QB running when passing by letting you use the speed button while being able to throw on the run.
 Once you use it, it’s hard to play any other game without it.
+I can write for days about the passing game (I have plenty of blog posts that cover it), but you get the point.

+The deep ball gets the most hate as it can be easier to complete.
+I have no arguments here although it’s not an automatic play.
 I consider it a wash when the CPU can throw deep on me just as well.
-One thing to remember is that the deep ball feels just as potent to me in 06-11.
+One thing to remember is the deep ball feels just as potent to me in 06-11.

+As offensive-oriented as 06 may seem, defense feels great as well.
+Like I just mentioned, I can field great defenses.
 I’m not going to lie though, those impact players I mentioned?
 You will want to throw your controller at times when you go up against an impact halfback who will break every tackle and run for 250 yards without any issues.
+I try not to get upset about it as I can have great HBs do the same, but it is frustrating.

+Special teams is fine, but it has two issues.
 The first is the three-button kick meter.
 On Heisman, the kick meter is a nightmare.
 Many gamers stay away from Heisman difficulty for this reason alone.
+I tell everyone that practice is needed to be good at it, but it’s still very hard.

-The other issue is punt return close to your endzone.
+The other issue is punt returns close to your endzone.
 Hardly any of of the safe punt return plays work at times as some players are programmed to go for the ball even when you try to tell everyone to get away from it.
 The Middle Fan play has been my go-to for this, just to avoid a bad play.

-Other than that, special teams is fine, lol.
-Kick and punt returns feel realistic even though I wish I can run up the middle more, especially on kickoffs but that’s not a big deal.
+Other than that, special teams is fine 😆.
+Kick and punt returns feel realistic even though I wish I can run up the middle more, especially on kickoffs, but that’s not a big deal.
+You may want to turn down CPU special teams in general.
+CPU kickers & punters are incredible, regardless of the ratings.

 Graphics & Sound

 06 is when slimmer player models were introduced so there’s that.
+They brought back sharper colors to the overall palette.

 The only issue I have with graphics is the created school uniform glitch where the border around the numbers always ends up a dark grey.
+It’s goofy-looking, but you can work around it to a degree.

 Game Modes & Features

+In-Season recruiting was introduced in 06 which adds a little more depth to Dynasty Mode.
 This was the first game to include this which means it wasn’t fully implemented yet as you can only recruit 3-star players and above along with being able to snag commits from players that don’t really belong in your program.
+It’s a nice addition though that let’s you recruit year-round which never gets old.

-Race for the Heisman was added, but I never played it much as the gameplay is exactly the same as dynasty mode so I rarely bothered with it.
+Race for the Heisman was added, but I never played it much as the gameplay is exactly the same as Dynasty Mode so I rarely bothered with it.

-I am a playbook and scheme guy and 07-11 featured some amazing playbook additions that make 06 look inferior.
+Create-A-Playbook is still in the game, but 06 is the last one to feature basic playbooks (all teams with the same formation share the same 18 plays).
+I am a playbook & scheme guy and 07-11 featured some amazing playbook additions that make 06 look inferior.
 I try to remind myself though that gameplay matters more.

 Overall